tamersp25/docs/docs/applications/quick-start/step-2.md

 _Additional notes:_

-* The Client Secret is not used with the Implicit Flow since it is not able to be kept confidential.
+* The *Client Secret* is not used with the Implicit Flow since it is not able to be kept confidential.
-* The Implicit Flow does not support Refresh Tokens.
-As a result, your app must request a new token each time the user logs in (if the token is not stored) or when the Access Token expires.
+* The Implicit Flow does not support *Refresh Tokens*.
+As a result, the user must log in again each time they visit your app (if the token is not stored) or when the *Access Token* expires.

 ### **Step 1: Authenticate User and Get Access Token**